ExaScience/Severo.jl/docs/src/public.md

 # Public Documentation

-Documentation for `Cell.jl`'s public interface.
+Documentation for `Severo.jl`'s public interface.

 See the Internals section of the manual for internal package docs covering all submodules.